MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Meeting extensions

->[!NOTE]
+> [!NOTE]
 > The follwoing content is inline with Microsoft Commercial Marketplace Policy number 1140.4.2.

 > [!TIP]
-> For information on creating a high-quality app experience, see the [Teams meeting extension design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md).
+> For more information on creating a high-quality app experience, see the [Teams meeting extension design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md).

-If your app includes a meeting extension, make sure it adheres to these guidelines:
+Use the following guidelines for meeting extensions:

 * Meeting extensibility apps:  Meeting extensibility apps must offer a responsive in-meeting experience that is responsive and aligned to the Teams meeting experience.
 Pre and post-meeting experiences aren't mandatory.